 What is Adult Day Care and What Services Do They Provide?

 Aware Senior Care’s Tim Murray sat down with Marcia Jerrell of SarahCare Adult Day Care Center.
-She provides more information on this flexible option for senior care in Raleigh.
+She provides more information on how adult day care in Cary, NC and the surrounding areas offers a flexible option for senior care.

 Q: What is the difference between a senior center and adult day care center?